datadesk/nifc-wildfires/README.rst

       --help  Show this message and exit.

     Commands:
-      active-fires  Perimeters of active fires in a recent 24-hour period from... all-fires     Perimeters of all fires from GeoMAC nifc-sitrep   NIFC Sit Rep fire points from GeoMAC
+      active-perimeters   Perimeters of active fires in a recent 24-hour period all-perimeters      Perimeters of all fires
+      nifc-incidents      Fire incident points from NIFC situation reports

 Download data from GeoMAC. ::

-    $ geomacwildfires active-fires
+    $ geomacwildfires active-perimeters
-    $ geomacwildfires all-fires
+    $ geomacwildfires all-perimeters
-    $ geomacwildfires nifc-sitrep
+    $ geomacwildfires get-nifc-incidents

 Python usage